Epiretinal Membrane Surgery

-Not all epiretinal membranes require treatment though, and if your vision is only mildly affected, surgery may not be the right option.
-For an accurate diagnosis of your condition, you should make an appointment with one of our eye specialists, who will discuss your treatment options with you.
+Not all epiretinal membranes require treatment, and if your vision is only mildly affected, surgery may not be the right option.

-Most patients have better vision after epiretinal membrane surgery, and regaining perfect vision isn’t unusual.
+Most patients have better vision after epiretinal membrane surgery, and regaining perfect vision isn’t unusual, but it does not always go back to completely normal..
 It can take three to 12 months for your vision to improve fully though.
-How much and how soon your vision improves after surgery depends on a number of things, like your age and how far the epiretinal membrane has advanced .
+How much and how soon your vision improves after surgery depends on a number of things, like your age and how far the epiretinal membrane has advanced.

-- Your eye will usually also be treated with steroids or air, and laser or freezing treatments, which aid healing and speed up recovery.
+Your eye may also be treated with steroids or air, and laser or freezing treatments, depending on the exact situation.

 After surgery, you should be able to go home almost straight away, and you can usually resume normal, non-strenuous activities the day after.
 You’ll need to wear a patch on your eye until the following morning, and you’ll be given eye drops and antibiotics to use for up to four weeks after surgery.